atharvacc/c2GAN/README.md

 * You can download some data for demo code from [here](https://github.com/Xinyang-Li/c2GAN/tree/master/data/data_master).

-* Transform your images from '*.tif*' to '*.png*' to use the I/O APIs in tensorflow, and then divide the dataset into training set and test set.
+* Transform your images from '*.tif*' to '*.png*' to use the universal I/O APIs in tensorflow, and then divide the dataset into training set and test set.
 Usually we use 65%~80% of the dataset as the training data and 20%~35% of the dataset as the test data.
 Just put images of domain A in the 'trainA' folder, images of domain B in the 'trainB' folder, images of domain A for test in the 'testA' folder,  and images of domain B for results evaluation in the 'testB' folder.

 ## For training

-Encode the training data into tfrecords
+Encode the training data into tfrecords for fast data loading.

 ```
 $ python preprocess.py --project 1_Isotropic_Liver --type train